InitialByte/the-platform/README.md

 ## Synopsis

-This is scalable fullstack "framework" for configuring complex medium and large size SPA projects.
+This is scalable fullstack "framework" for configuring complex medium and large SPA projects.
 Any part of this project can be easy replaced.
 Here is using mono-repository with modular architecture, it similar to [micro-frontend](https://micro-frontends.org/).
-Lerna and Yarn 2 Workspaces gives the ability to build project in a single repo (a.k.a. monorepo).
+Yarn 2 Workspaces gives the ability to build project in a single repo (a.k.a. monorepo).
 This makes it faster to iterate locally when building components that depends on each other.
 Monorepo is NOT about mixing everything together inside a project (do not confuse with monolith).
-Monorepo is about having source codes of multiple applications, services, and libraries that belong to one domain inside a single repository.
+Monorepo+modules is about having source codes of multiple applications, services, and libraries that belong to one domain inside a single repository.
 Using monorepo decreases velocity and maintaining time.

-Micro-frontend (a.k.a. micro-services) allows multiple teams to work independently from each other, choose their own technology stacks and establish their own release cycles.
+Modular architecture allows multiple teams to work independently from each other, choose their own technology stacks and establish their own release cycles.
 Bringing micro-services to the frontend requires a layout service that composes a website out of fragments.

 ### Main goals